AsteriskAmpersand/Ice-Stable/README.md

 ## Incorrect Text / Descriptions ##
 Much of the text found in ICE has not yet been updated to reflect changes made to the game.
 Our primary focus is on testing gameplay changes first, in an effort to avoid losing time and effort to keep descriptions up-to-date as we try different changes.
 Once we're further in development, we'll put more effort into covering changes we've made, and also updating descriptions from the game that are inaccurate or ambigious.

+## Photo Data ##
+ICE currently does not isolate photo/image data.
+As such, if you do use the in-game photo feature, make sure to backup the 3 photo data files in your save folder at `...\Steam\userdata\<steamid>\582010\remote\`.
+If the game detects a mismatch between your save file and your photo data, it will ask to create a new one, which would delete your photo data in the process.

+## Quest: ★1 Learning the Clutch ##
+This quest cannot currently be completed as intended due to the fact that Clagger is removed in ICE.
+A temporary fix has been put in place to allow the quest to be completed by killing the Great Jagras.
+In the future, we'll address this issue properly by updating the quest to account for Clagger removal, or replace the quest entirely.

 - - - -